FabioChiodini/titaniumcrucible/README.md

 # titaniumcrucible

-Code in Python for an honeypot web site that logs to a remote logstash service.
+Code in Python for a very simple honeypot web site that sends logs to a remote logstash service.

 The most basic logstash input configuration for this is similar to: